Central Student Association: About

-The CSA is a democratically organized, dues paying student union representing over 16,000 full and part-time undergrad students at the University of Guelph.
+The CSA is a democratically organized, dues paying student union representing over 25,000 full and part-time undergrad students at the University of Guelph.

 The purpose of the CSA is to bring together the elected representatives of all the college governments on campus.
 The CSA also has appointed members of campus organizations into a single body.
 The CSA provides services such as a health plan, the universal bus pass, and the Student Help and Advocacy Centre.
-The CSA also owns and operates the Bullring campus pub, and also has a controlling stake on the Board of Directors for the University Centre.
+The CSA also owns and operates the Bullring campus pub, and also appoints members to the University Centre Board.
 Many Campus Organizations and Clubs are recognized under the CSA, and together with the different club offices, occupy over half of the second floor of the University Centre.

 Administration

 The student government is administered by four full-time undergraduate executives.